Atrix256/FalcorPathTracer/readme.md

 * when you have sphere explicit light sampling working, hide the quad light for a run to see how it works w/o any other lighting.

 * i need to make it so quads are either lights or not, and contribute to albedo or emissive but never both

+* add support for punctual light sources so you know that you understand them

 * check vs mitsuba after you have some stuff working